adr/vscode-adr-manager/docs/Study Design.md

 ## Analyzing the ADR Manager

-Because this extension is based on the already existing [ADR Manager](https://github.com/adr/adr-manager), the core functionality of this extension should not differ too much from the original.<br/>
+Because this extension is based on the already existing [ADR Manager](https://github.com/adr/adr-manager), the core functionality of this extension should not differ too much from the original.

-As such, the majority of the functional requirements will be extracted directly from the web-based tool as well as the study made on the ADR Manager, especially taking into account its evaluation results in order to incorporate the given feedback of the previous testers.<br/>
+As such, the majority of the functional requirements will be extracted directly from the web-based tool as well as the study made on the ADR Manager, especially taking into account its evaluation results in order to incorporate the given feedback of the previous testers.

 Because the environment in which this extension is used is different from the web-based application, further considerations have to be made for every functionality regarding its actual implementation: While some functions could be adapted (or even improved) with minimal adaptations, there might be requirements which need to be refactored to fit in the limitations of the Extension API; some functions may have to be omitted entirely because they are either unfeasible to implement or become obsolete in the IDE environment.<br/>
 Due to the similarity between the web application and the extension, one may also identify parts of the ADR Manager that can be used as modules or libraries in the extension, as the code for the ADR Manager is written in Javascript and can thus easily be reused.
 This not only eases the workload of programming the extension, but also may help in maintaining the "feel" of the original web application when using the IDE extension.